wafflesatdawn/professional/content/posts/pytorch-multiprocessing/index.md

 format: hugo-md
 jupyter: python3
 ---
+When you get your own OS-specific errors you have to start wondering whether the mere act of programming on Windows is a mistake.

 ```
 An attempt has been made to start a new process before the
 current process has finished its bootstrapping phase.